PabloArroyo2002/portfolio/README.md

 ![Soil Sampler Late]({{ "/assets/soil-sampler-late.jpg" | relative_url }})

 ### Dual Fluid Impeller System
 - Designed a fluid impeller and casing for metal and polymer SLS manufacturing, navigating the challenge of uncertain achievable tolerances.
 Created **engineering drawings** for the impeller and casings.
 Achieved the lowest leakage of all six teams in the class and avoided near-critical operation.
 Used **CFD** to create an estimate of pressures and velocities for each impeller.
+Used a **data acquisition system** to characterize the pump and measure displacement near the critical speed of a rotor system.

 ![Pump Assembly]({{ "/assets/pump-assembly-4.jpg" | relative_url }})
 ![Impeller CFD]({{ "/assets/impeller-cfd.png" | relative_url }})